Rhiannon by Fleetwood Mac - Custom Name Swap to Savannah

 Not every name swap is this clean.
 When the replacement word has a different syllable count or a hard consonant where the original had a soft vowel, the edit can sound forced.
 But "Savannah" mirrors "Rhiannon" so closely in its phonetic shape that listeners who don't know the original might not notice anything was changed at all.

 The verses remain untouched because they don't contain the name.
 All the poetry about cats in the dark, birds in flight, and being taken by the wind still belongs to Stevie.
 The only difference is who she's singing about.
-That's the power of a well-matched name swap — the entire emotional landscape of the song transfers to a new person without losing a single note.
+That's the power of a well-matched name swap.
+The entire emotional landscape of the song transfers to a new person without losing a single note.

 Browse more projects like this in our lyric swap showcase, or start your own custom lyric swap.